 At the US Open last month, Naomi Osaka had every reason to crow about her victory.
 But there was a basic kindness within her, perhaps rooted in the knowledge that on a different day the results could have been different (as they were in the next round a few days later).
 She humbled herself in her moment of glory to make space for, and therefore honor, her opponent.
 She may have triumphed over Gauff on that day, but it was her perfectly timed and calibrated humility that makes her a winner.

 Or Mars is the Vice President of The Wexner Foundation.
 He is an alum of The Wexner Graduate Fellowship/Davidson Scholars Program (Class 6).
-Or lives in Columbus, OH, and can be reached here.
+Or lives in Columbus, OH.